I've been writing and recording since Tascam introduced the Portastudio and brought affordable 4-track recording to the home studio.

 AUDIO MULTI-TRACK MIXING SERVICE $50/hr.

 Below are tracks from other bands that I mixed.
-As a member of Dueling Mixes I'm able to download and mix many genres of music such as, Rock, Folk, Alternative Folk, R & B, etc., which allows me to provide these samples of my ability.
-More to come.
-Check back.
+As a member of Dueling Mixes I was able to download and mix many genres of music such as, Rock, Folk, Alternative Folk, R & B, etc., which allows me to provide these samples of my ability.